Skip to main content

 What Are the Clinical Manifestations of These Changes?

 The hormonal shifts detailed above are not merely academic.
-They translate directly into the physiological experiences and that some women report.
+They translate directly into the physiological experiences and side effects that some women report.
 Understanding the link between the biochemical change and the clinical symptom is key.

 • Menstrual Irregularities ∞ This is one of the most commonly reported side effects.
 It is a direct consequence of altering the precise, cyclical interplay of estrogen and progesterone, which governs the entire menstrual cycle.
 Heavy bleeding or changes in cycle length point to a disruption in the HPG axis’s rhythmic signaling.